-- ✓ Provide the student with an opportunity to perform Gram stain - ✓ Evaluate and interpret the results of the Acid fast and Endospore stains. - Compare and contrast these three procedures and differentiate between the clinical information obtained from performing these stains. - ✓ Proper microscope focusing techniques and microscope care. - ✓ Use terminology correctly.
+- ✓ Provide the student with an opportunity to perform Gram, Acid fast and Endospore stains. - ✓ Compare and contrast these three procedures and differentiate between the clinical information obtained from performing the two stains. - ✓ Provide practice using a dichotomous flow chart for identification of an unknown bacterium - ✓ Proper microscope focusing techniques and microscope care. - ✓ Read and interpret growth on selective and differential media. - ✓ View and understand demonstration of API 20 E bacterial test. - ✓ Use terminology correctly.